Code-Institute-Submissions/bookable/README.md

 1. [Mockflow:](https://mockflow.com/ "mockflow.com")
     - Mockflow was used to create the wireframes during the design process.
 2. [Git:](https://git-scm.com/ "git-scm.com")
-    - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+    - I used Git for version control using the Visual Studio Code's terminal to commit to Git and Push to GitHub.
 3. [GitHub:](https://github.com/ "github.com")
-    - GitHub is used to store the project's code after being pushed from Git.
+    - GitHub stores the project's code after being pushed from Git.
 4. [Heroku:](https://www.heroku.com "heroku.com")
     - Heroku is a container-based cloud Platform as a Service (PaaS).
 Developers use Heroku to deploy, manage, and scale modern apps.
-Project is hosted on Heroku for viewing and interacting with the app.
+The project is hosted on Heroku for viewing and interacting with the app.
 5. [Django](https://en.wikipedia.org/wiki/Django_(web_framework) "wikipedia.com")
     - Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 6. [VisualStudioCode](https://code.visualstudio.com "https://code.visualstudio.com")
-    - Visual Studio Code is a code editor redefined and optimized for building and debugging modern web and cloud applications.
+    - Visual Studio Code is a redefined code editor optimized for building and debugging modern web and cloud applications.
 7. [DATAGrip](https://www.jetbrains.com/datagrip/ "https://www.jetbrains.com")
-    - DataGrip, a database IDE that is tailored to suit the specific needs of professional SQL developers.
+    - DataGrip is a database IDE tailored to suit professional SQL developers' specific needs.
 8. [django-debug-toolbar](https://pypi.org/project/django-debug-toolbar/ "https://pypi.org")
-    - The Django Debug Toolbar is a configurable set of panels that display various debug information about the current request/response and when clicked, display more details about the panel’s content.
+    - The Django Debug Toolbar is a configurable set of panels that display various debug information about the current request/response and, when clicked, display more details about the panel’s content.
 9. [Mockaroo](https://www.mockaroo.com/ "https://www.mockaroo.com/")
     - Mockaroo lets you generate up to 1,000 rows of realistic test data in CSV, JSON, SQL, and Excel formats.
 10. [Bootstrap5](https://getbootstrap.com/ "https://getbootstrap.com/")
     - CSS Library for faster styling of pages.
 11. [Google Places Api](https://developers.google.com/maps/documentation/places/web-service/overview "https://developers.google.com")
-    - Library for address autocomplete and google map feature.
+    - Library for address autocompletes and google map feature.
 12. [Cloudinary](https://cloudinary.com/ "https://cloudinary.com/")
-    - Package to make use of Cloudinary.
+    - A package to make use of and integrate Cloudinary into the application.
 13. [dj-database-url](https://pypi.org/project/django-database-url/ "https://pypi.org/project/django-database-url/")
-    - Package to communicate with the database.
+    - This simple Django utility allows you to utilize the 12factor-inspired DATABASE_URL environment variable to configure your Django application.
 14. [django-crispy-forms](https://pypi.org/project/django-crispy-forms/ "https://pypi.org/project/django-crispy-forms/")
-    - Crispy form makes use of bootstrap for out of the box styling.
+    - Crispy form makes use of Bootstrap for out-of-the-box styling.
 15. [crispy-bootstrap5](https://pypi.org/project/crispy-bootstrap5/ "https://pypi.org/project/crispy-bootstrap5/")
-    - Package foor crispy forms to use bootstrap 5.
+    - A package for crispy forms to use bootstrap 5.
 16. [django-phonenumber-field](https://pypi.org/project/django-phonenumber-field/ "https://pypi.org/project/django-phonenumber-field/")
-    - Package which verify's the entered string is a phone number.
+    - A package that verifies the entered string is a phone number.
 17. [xdan - datetimepicker](https://github.com/xdan/datetimepicker "https://github.com/xdan/datetimepicker")
     - jQuery DateTimePicker.
 18. [Metatags.io](https://metatags.io "https://metatags.io")